A running shoe for plantar fasciitis helps alleviate the pain and discomfort caused by this painful condition.

 Q: Can I run after having plantar fasciitis surgery?

 A: The risks of operating on such a crucial part of the foot are considerable.
 Including the possibility that surgery may not alleviate the pain and that it may cause nerve damage or other unintended consequences (19).
 That said, it is possible you could return to running after having plantar fasciitis surgery.
 But there is no hard and fast rule to cite regarding how long it will take before you can hit the road again.
 The exact time will differ from person to person.

 Q: Are older people more susceptible to plantar fasciitis?

 A: Unfortunately, yes.
 Older people are more susceptible to developing plantar fasciitis (20)(21).
-The condition in fact is most prevalent in people between the ages of 40 and 70.
+The condition, in fact, is most prevalent in people between the ages of 40 and 70.
 There are a number of reasons for this, including the tendency of the arches to flatten out as we age.
-In addition, the natural padding under the heel also tends to thin out as we get older.
-This results in greater amounts of stress and strain being brought to bear on the heel as we walk or run.
+In addition, the natural padding under the heel tends to thin out as we get older.
+That results in greater amounts of stress and strain being brought to bear on the heel as we walk or run.

 Q: How can I tell if my plantar fasciitis is getting better?

 A: You will be able to tell if your plantar fasciitis is getting better if the pain in your heel gradually subsides.
 It’s as simple as that.
 Just don’t make the mistake of expecting the pain to go away completely the day after you first lace up your new shoes.
 It took time to create the problem, and it’s going to take time for it to go away.
 In fact, if the problem was long-standing and severe you will likely need to avoid running or taking long walks for some time and may need to wear a night splint (22).